 *To lock the devices, simply press the on/off button quickly one time once the students have the settings correct and the podcast is playing.
 Then when the podcast has finished, they should quickly press the on/off button again to unlock the devices so that it can then be shut off.

-Each WalkKit comes with a one-year manufacturer warranty from Playaway, so if you continue to experience difficulty with the device, notify us immediately and we will work with you to try and get the device replaced.
+Each WalkKit comes with a one-year manufacturer warranty from Playaway, so if you continue to experience difficulty with the device, notify us as soon as possible and we will work with you to try and get the device replaced.

 Yes, rechargeable batteries are compatible with the WalkKits; playtime will depend on the brand.